Employer Insights

 The primary responsibility of employers regarding the Oregon Workplace Fairness Act is to have a written non-discrimination policy.
 This policy must meet certain Oregon Bureau of Labor & Industries (BOLI) requirements.
 BOLI provides policy requirements as well as a template for employers to fill in and use.

-Employers must include the following in their policy:
+Employers must include the following in the company policy:

 • A process for an employee to report prohibited conduct